Welcome to the VRC Frequently Asked Questions Page.

 How long does an individual session last?

-Typically sessions last 45-50 minutes up to one hour.
-Sessions take place at the office or at the clients preferred location (field confidentially).
+Typically, sessions last 50 minutes.
+Sessions take place at the office, virtually or at the clients preferred location (field confidentially).

 Where do sessions take place?

-Currently sessions take place at the Aviano Clubhouse.
-There are tennis courts conference rooms that I use including fields and weight rooms.
+Currently sessions take place at the Aviano Clubhouse and via virtual means.
+There are tennis courts and conference rooms that I use including fields and weight rooms.

 Does VRC take health insurance or use health insurance plans?